 The project aims to characterise the role of different components of the inflammasome in IBD.
 In particular, a number of mouse models (deficient in inflammasomes) along with our recently described spontaneous colitis model Winnie ( Eri et al., 2011, Heazelwood, Eri et al., 2008; McGuckin, Eri et al., 2009, 2010, 2011) will be used in conjunction with human studies to correlate the link between inflammasomes and the pathogenesis of colitis.

-The Mucosal Immunology lab (Dr Raj Eri) located at the School of Human Life Sciences, UTAS has excellent facilities for conducting both in vitro (cell lines, , human tissue) and in vivo (animal models) investigations.
+The Mucosal Immunology lab (Dr Raj Eri) located at Human Life Sciences, UTAS has excellent facilities for conducting both in vitro (cell lines, , human tissue) and in vivo (animal models) investigations.
 Due to strong links with the clinical gastroenterologists, human clinical studies can be done.
-The research laboratories at the School of Human Life Sciences are located on a dedicated floor space of about 450m2 shared by 8 different research groups.
+The research laboratories at the Human Life Sciences are located on a dedicated floor space of about 450m2 shared by 8 different research groups.
 Research facilities include the latest in cell culture (4 laminar flow hoods, liquid nitrogen storage, cold rooms/freezers), Molecular/cell Biology (normal and qPCR machines, western blot equipment, gel documentation, dedicated RNA room, PCR prep room, cold centrifuges) Immunology, Animal holding facilities, histology and microscopy.

-We are seeking highly organized, enthusiastic, motivated and organised PhD scholars interested in working within a team environment with highly experienced supervisors.
+We are seeking highly organised, enthusiastic, motivated and organised PhD scholars interested in working within a team environment with highly experienced supervisors.
 We have 2-3 scholarships available.
 There will be substantial research assistant support and there is a large cohort of senior PhD students already in our group.
 Funding is available through UTAS Elite Scholarship- around ~30,000 per annum.

 This project would suit a student with a strong molecular biology/immunology/physiology background and an interest in studying gut immunology.
 Although based at UTAS,Launceston, the collaboration with Mater Medical Research Institute, Brisbane will involve the student working in Brisbane occasionally.